larryknaebelobsidian/kingdom/Proposition 74. The belief in the speedy Advent of Christ, entertained both by the Apostles and the churches under them, indicates what Kingdom was believed in and taught by the first Christians..md

 Now these things happened to them as an example, and they were written for our instruction, upon whom the ends of the ages have arrived.

 Phil.
 4:5
 Let your considerate _spirit_ be known to all men.
-The Lord is near[^1].
+The Lord is near.

 1 Tim.
 6:14
 that you keep the commandment without stain or reproach until the appearing of our Lord Jesus Christ,

 Heb.
 10:25
-not forsaking our own assembling together, as is the habit of some, but encouraging _one another_, and all the more as you see the day drawing near. [^2]
+not forsaking our own assembling together, as is the habit of some, but encouraging _one another_, and all the more as you see the day drawing near.

 Heb.
 10:36-37
 For you have need of endurance, so that when you have done the will of God, you may receive the promise.
 37 For yet in a very little while, He who is coming will come, and will not delay.